mndemo/learning/README.md

-# Ops alert when uploaded documents cannot be prepared for MNIT (empty/unreadable).
-Email includes application id.
-Leave blank to disable.
-uploaded-documents-delivery-failure-alert:
-  recipient-email: ${UPLOADED_DOCUMENTS_DELIVERY_FAILURE_ALERT_EMAIL:}
+Uploaded documents could not be delivered for an MNbenefits application.

+Look at the attached log sample below for `applicationId=<id>`, then reach out to the client so they can upload again.